ethangl/signal/README.md

 # QQQ Regime Signal Bot

-See `SPEC.md` for the strategy.
+See `docs/SPEC.md` for the initial strategy.
 This README covers deployment.

 ## Layout